DevendraPatil/Face-Disguise-Dataset/README.md

 # Face Disguise Dataset: <br />
 Amarjot Singh , Devendra Patil,G Meghana Reddy and S.N.Omkar

+If you use this dataset please cite:

+Amarjot Singh, Devendra Patil, G Meghana Reddy and S.N Omkar <br />
+"Disguised Face Identification (DFI) with Facial KeyPoints using Spatial Fusion Convolutional Network" IEEE International Conference on Computer Vision Workshops (ICCVW) 2017

-The dataset contains 4000 images(2000 images for each simple and complex backgrounds) recorded with male and female subjects aged from 18 years to 30 years.
+The dataset contains 4000 images(2000 images each corresponding to simple and complex backgrounds dataset) recorded with male and female subjects aged from 18 years to 30 years.
 The dataset was collected in 8 different backgrounds,25 subjects and 10 different disguises.
 ![fig-2](https://user-images.githubusercontent.com/16295218/31212989-87f47c26-a9c1-11e7-8e8f-104c8dcdca8d.jpg)

 The disguises in the dataset are namely: